mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 and the created portal has a Barrier Strength equal to the number of additional Psi points that the psion invests in its creation, with the base Psi cost establishing a Barrier Strength 0 portal.
-A created portal lasts for a number of hours equal to the psion’s Psi DM x 1d6 – after which the portal must be re-established.
+A created portal lasts for a number of hours equal to the psion's Psi DM x 1d6 – after which the portal must be re-established.
 The psion who created the portal always treats it as Barrier Strength 0.